For a printer-friendly version, click here to download a PDF.

 - Let the broth sit on the counter until it cools to room temperature and then cover and refrigerate for up to four days (or freeze for up to 3 months).

-Molly's Turkey Broth
+Molly's Turkey Gravy

 - When the turkey is done roasting, grab both sides of the roasting rack with oven mitts to lift and tilt the turkey, and let the juices pour from the cavity into the pan.
 Set the turkey aside, tenting it very loosely with foil, to rest for at least 30 minutes while you tend to making the gravy.
 (This resting period allows the proteins to cool and firm up, so the turkey better retains its juices when carved).